Norwegian University of Science and Technology: 1800s

 First proposal for a Norwegian Polytechnical Institute was made in 1833.
 Trondhjems Tekniske Læreanstalt (Trondheim Technical College) or TTL was founded in 1870.
 The newly formed school educated engineers of various fields.
 In 1898, TTL moved to a larger building in Munkegata.
-TTL was disbanded in 1900s, giving a way to a Norwegian Institute of Technology.
+TTL was disbanded in the 1900s, giving a way to a Norwegian Institute of Technology.

 1900–1968

 In 1900, the Norwegian Parliament passed a resolution supporting the establishment of Norwegian Institute of Technology (NTH) in Trondheim.
-NTH was officially opened on September 15, 1910.
+NTH was officially opened on 15 September 1910.
 Five academical departments were originally present in the parliament's resolution of 31 May 1900, such as Architecture and Urban Planning, Civil Engineering, Mechanical Engineering (a.
 General and b.
 Naval, i.e. ship and ship engine construction), Electrical engineering, and Chemistry (a.
 General and b.
 Electro-chemistry).

 In 1922, Norwegian College of Teaching in Trondheim (NLHT) opened at Lade gård.

 In 1950, Stiftelsen for industriell og teknisk forskning (Industrial and Technical Research Centre) or SINTEF was founded as part of NTH and as its link to Norwegian industry.